Ministers believe lockdown more likely as modelling ‘points to 1,000 daily deaths’

 One insider said the figures that had been presented by Sage to No 10 on Friday afternoon were “very disturbing”.
 Another said they could be enough to convince ministers of the need to impose a lockdown.

-However, the sources emphasised that the 1,000 daily deaths figure is likely a worst-case estimate, with a range of other scenarios for the Omicron wave presented to Downing Street.
+However, the sources emphasised that the 1,000 daily deaths figure is likely a worst-case estimate, with a wide range of other scenarios for the Omicron wave presented to Downing Street.

 A record 1,359 people died from Covid on 19 January during the second wave.
 However, at this stage, the UK was in the early stages of its vaccination programme.
 Now, more than 80 per cent of the population has received two vaccine doses.